troisjs/trois/README.md

 ## HMR

-Thanks to VueJS/ViteJS, **TroisJS use watchers and HMR to update ThreeJS objects when you update a template**.
+Thanks to VueJS/ViteJS, **TroisJS use watchers and HMR to update ThreeJS objects when you update a template or a prop**.
 This means the result in your browser will be automatically updated without reloading all the stuff. **This is really helpful when you are creating a TroisJS Scene**.

 ## Features